 - 3.1.
 Early tramway design should aim to segregate cycles from trams as far as practicable to minimise interfaces between tramways and cycles.
 Careful design is also required in the scenario where cycleways are added to an existing tramway system.
-Cycle routes can be achieved in a number of ways depending on space and powers available. - 3.2.
-Minimising the interaction between cycles and trams can be achieved through segregation of the tramway from the highway, or provision of segregated cycleways remote from highway and tramway.
-However, cycle routes in whichever form should be as direct as possible and not take users on an indirect route that is likely to result in the facility not being used, and cyclists potentially choosing to stay on the tramway and being exposed to the risk the facility is trying to mitigate. - 3.3.
-Early liaison with the relevant Highway Authority (or Authorities) is advised at the start of the development of any scheme to ensure that, where applicable, the individual Highway Authority specify any policies they may have and can provide any guidance or information including any relevant stakeholder groups. - 3.4.
+Cycle routes can be achieved in a number of ways depending on space and Powers available. - 3.2.
+Minimising the interaction between cycles and trams can be achieved through segregation of the tramway from the highway, or provision of segregated cycleways remote from the highway and tramway.
+However, cycle routes in whatever form should be as direct as possible and not take users on an indirect route that is likely to result in the facility not being used and cyclists potentially choosing to stay on the tramway and being exposed to the risk that the facility is trying to mitigate. - 3.3.
+Early liaison with the relevant Highway or Roads Authority (or Authorities) is advised at the start of the development of any scheme to ensure that, where applicable, the individual Highway or Roads Authority specify any policies they may have and can provide any guidance or information, including any relevant stakeholder groups. - 3.4.
 Local cycling and active travel groups may also provide useful information in relation to local cycle routes and relative demand.
 This may include finding the most practicable effective cycle route solutions for the tramway route under development. - 3.5.
 A hierarchy of provision should be agreed with relevant stakeholders at an early stage in the design process.
 Such a hierarchy could include segregated cycleways, cycleways shared with pedestrians and shared carriageways etc. - 3.6.
 Cycle measures should not be limited to just addressing problems associated with the interface between the tramway and cycling at a specific location.
 A holistic 'continuous route' approach should be taken to ensure that any cycling provision proposed integrates fully with new and existing cycling provision within the corridor as a whole, rather than a series of disjointed measures directly related to the tramway. - 3.7.
-Cycle provision including alternative routes should follow the continuous route concept if practicable.
-With careful design of cycle infrastructure it is possible to create a route where the cyclist is forced to make a conscious decision to ignore designated cycle routes provided.
-An example of a good practice solution of a 'cycleway let up' is shown in Figure 3.1 (Source: DfT Local Transport Note LTN 1/20: Cycle Infrastructure Design (July 2020)).
+Cycle provision, including alternative routes, should follow the continuous route concept if practicable.
+With careful design of cycle infrastructure it is possible to create a route where the cyclist does not make a conscious decision to ignore designated cycle routes provided.
+Two examples of good practice solutions for a 'cycleway let up' are shown below in Figure 3.1 (Source: DfT Local Transport Note LTN 1/20: Cycle Infrastructure Design (July 2020)) and Figure 3.2 (Source: UK Tram).

-Figure 3.1: Example Cycle Let Up
+Figure 3.1: Cycle Let Up Example 1